My child has

 Your opinion means a lot to us.
 We'd love to hear your thoughts on how we're doing.

-At Cook Children's, we do it all for kids.
-But taking care of kids means including the whole family.
+At Cook Children's, taking care of kids means including the whole family.
 We take the time to listen to you and your child, answer questions and help you navigate the "perils" of parenthood.

 We're here to help you with well-child visits, illnesses, behavior problems, learning disorders, or just to answer the questions that all parents have at one time or another.
 Together we'll get your kids on the path to good health and help you raise happy, well-adjusted children.